FraL96/Monstera-MS4/README.md

 * Account

-In this tab a not authenticated user will have the possibility to login or register.
+In this tab a not authenticated user will have the possibility to login (a tab for users that forgot their password is included in this tab) or register.
 The authenticated user instead, will be able to access his/her profile page.
 The profile page is divided in 2 zones.
 In one the user can save his/her delivery information to avoid writing it for every order.
 In the second part the user can view and access the 'confirmation' page of past orders and review all the information.

+* Add products

+This page will only be visible to an authenticated superuser.
+In this view, the superuser can add new products to the shop.

 * Cart